James Osgood Andrew: Controversy over slave ownership

-M.E. church legislation was that clergy should not enslave people, no matter how acquired.
+The view of the U.M.E. church legislation was that clergy should not enslave people, no matter how acquired.
 The abolitionist movement was evident within Methodism from its very foundation.
 Missionaries in the South had at first encouraged slaveholders to free any people they enslaved.
 But as the economic viability of slavery expanded in the South, adherence to those foundational tenets waned.
 In 1808, the General Conference granted that the regional conferences could craft their own guidelines on slavery.
 Allowing the conferences to make accommodations for slavery essentially reversed the anti-slavery heritage of the church, at least in the South.
-By the 1840s, Andrew, Longstreet and other southern Methodist leaders argued that accommodations for slavery fit within the Christian tradition, and positioned the church to influence southern planters for paternal protection and improved treatment of enslaved people.
-At the 1844 General Conference some delegates thought the larger issue was whether the M.E.
-Church would rule on the acceptability of slavery.
+During the 1844 General Conference, northern delegates challenged Andrew's role as an enslaver.
+They argued that holding enslaved persons went against U.M.E. values and that he should emancipate the enslaved persons in his household.
+Delegates from Georgia, including then Emory president Augustus Baldwin Longstreet, argued that the Methodist Church should support enslavement because it was in effort to perform a "mission to the slaves" by converting enslaved people to Christianity, which was a reflection of God's will.
+Andrew, Longstreet and other southern Methodist leaders argued that accommodations for slavery fit within the Christian tradition, and positioned the church to influence southern planters for paternal protection and improved treatment of enslaved people.
 But strongly abolitionist Northern delegates sponsored a resolution asking Bishop Andrew to "desist" from exercising the Episcopal office so long as he continued to enslave people.
 Although Southern delegates countered that the Church would be destroyed in the many southern states that prohibited emancipation, the resolution passed by a vote of 110 to 69.

 This censure of Bishop Andrew was intolerable to the southern dissidents who within days proposed a Plan of Separation between northern and southern Methodists.
-The next year representatives of the Southern Annual Conferences met in Louisville, Kentucky to organize their own denomination.
-The first General Conference of the Methodist Episcopal Church, South met in Petersburg, Virginia in 1846, and Andrew was invited to preside.
+The next year representatives of the Southern Annual Conferences met in Louisville, Kentucky, to organize their own denomination.
+The first General Conference of the Methodist Episcopal Church, South met in Petersburg, Virginia, in 1846, and Andrew was invited to preside.

 Later years

 Bishop Andrew presided as the Senior Bishop of his denomination from 1846 until his death.
 He led the Southern ministers of the church in dividing from the main church over the issue of slavery in 1846, and became the first bishop of the Methodist Episcopal Church, South.
 During the American Civil War (1861–65), he resided in Summerfield, Alabama.

 Andrew was a founding trustee of Central University, a Methodist university, in 1858.
 It was renamed Vanderbilt University in 1872.

 After his retirement in 1866, he continued to conduct church conferences as his health permitted.
 He died on March 2, 1871, at the home of a daughter and son-in-law, the Rev. and Mrs. J.W.
 Rush, in Mobile, Alabama.
 He was buried in Oxford.
-Andrew College in Cuthbert, Georgia is named for him.
+Andrew College in Cuthbert, Georgia, is named for him.